 I: Is care for the poor something new?
 Are riches evil in themselves?

 Here I would like to indicate one of them: the option or love of preference for the poor.
 This is an option, or a special form of primacy in the exercise of Christian charity, to which the whole tradition of the Church bears witness.
 (John Paul II.
-Encyclical Sollicitudo Rei Socialis, no. 42, for the twentieth anniversary of Populorum Progressio)
+Encyclical Sollicitudo rei socialis, no. 42, December 30, 1987)

 He who oppresses the poor blasphemes his Maker, but he who is kind to the needy